NBA Trade Rumors: Ricky Rubio Going To The Knicks For Derrick Rose

 The New York Knicks will improve a bit with Rubio at the helm.
 He is an unselfish pass-first point guard who will hasten the development of Kristap Porzingis for the Knicks.
 The Knicks could also improve their triangle offense with someone like Ricky Rubio.

 He does not command the ball that much and the Knicks’ offense will be much free flowing.
-However, it will be a bit naïve to say that the Knicks won’t miss Derrick Rose’s offensive talent.
+However, it will be a bit naive to say that the Knicks won’t miss Derrick Rose’s offensive talent.
 Despite Derrick Rose far and away from his old MVP form, the speedy point guard can still put up big numbers from time to time.

 But Ricky Rubio will do something that the Knicks is lacking terribly, and that is defensive intensity.
-Ricky Rubio is one of the best on ball defender is the league right now.
+Ricky Rubio is one of the best on-ball defender in the league right now.
 And his 2.2 career steals average will be a big blessing to a Knicks team who are still struggling to find their defense at times.
 While the Knicks may feel a slight dip and a readjustment at offense, the team will be getting a whole lot of defensive improvement with Rubio leading the charge.

 Rose: "We'll get tired of getting our ass whooped one day."